Schweber/hdrop/README.md

  >bind = $mainMod, x, exec, hdrop kitty --class kitty_1
 >
  >bind = $mainMod CTRL, x, exec, hdrop kitty --class kitty_2
+>
+>bind = $mainMod, c, exec, hdrop foot -a foot_1
+>bind = $mainMod CTRL, c, exec, hdrop foot -a foot_2

+Note: defining a class name is only necessary when running several instances of the same program.

+**Dependency: `jq`**

 # Installing

 ## Manual

 Simple way: Download the script, make it executable and add it to your PATH.
+Make sure that `jq` is in your PATH.

 Alternative: Clone the repo, cd to your desired tool, run `make` to build.
 To install, run `make install`.
 You may need root privileges.